bethel-m/bethel-m/README.md

 ### Hi there 👋
 I am Bethel, a python and golang developer
-- 🔭 I’m currently working on a project "jugo" (cloud project using golang and python on aws)
 - 🌱 I’m currently learning and on route to DevOps
+- 🔭 i am open to learning new tools and technologies to solve problems
-- 👯 I’m looking to collaborate on golang and python projects
+- 👯 I’m looking to collaborate on golang and python projects, and contributing to open source
 - solving global and big problems are great, but i believe solving the little problems around you also counts...don't neglect them

 ⚡ cool off-- i am a dancer 💃..i think its the best way to get in high spirits